Artful Thinking: Lee-Ann Sheehy

 Art psychotherapy can provide a space to work through emotions that may be difficult to understand.
 The creative process engages your whole self especially your senses; tactile, smell, visual and sound.

-Sometimes our emotions can be confusing and become stressful or hard to manage; but through the process of art making, we can begin to unpick these hard or heavy emotions, in a safe therapeutic space.
+Sometimes our emotions can be confusing and become stressful or hard to manage; but through the process of art making, we can begin to unpick these hard or heavy emotions, in a safe therapeutic space or in your own home if possible; and with a qualified art psychotherapist.
 Moving at your pace, allowing you to chose what is being said, or left unsaid and working together, and holding a space for joint reflection.

-Working privately in St. Margaret’s House near Meadowbank and as a sessional art therapist for charities across Edinburgh.
+Working privately in St. Margaret’s House near Meadowbank; and now offering online video sessions during this difficult time and as a sessional art therapist for charities across Edinburgh and Glasgow.

 Providing art psychotherapy supervision to trainees and professionals working in Edinburgh.